-Japanese curry has a slightly sweeter flavor, often due to pear or apple additions in the curry.
+Japanese curry has a slightly sweeter flavor, often due to pear or apple additions in the curry (as opposed to an Indian korma curry).
 I love how it complements red kuri squash or kabocha squash in the sweetness while still providing a spicy heat.

 This recipe is an old favorite in our household, especially in the fall and winter as temperatures start to drop.

 Here’s what I love about this one pot Japanese pumpkin curry stew:

 - It’s flexible and adaptable to whatever produce you have at home.

 - One pot/ dutch oven/slow cooker/ pressure cooker means fewer dishes!

 - It’s sweet and spicy and savory all at the same time.

 - So much creaminess and texture from the vegetables in one dish.

 - You can serve it on its own as a stew, or over rice for a more traditional curry.

 Are you ready to make it?
 Then here.
 We.
 Go.
 Be sure to get those onions and garlic nice and golden.
 Always key to a good meal.
 Looking for any other one pot type meals?
 Check out these soup and stew options.